 Focus on debt recovery

 If you have clients or even vendors who owe you money and, despite many reminders are still yet to pay, then it could dramatically impact your company’s ability to move forward and gain back control of its cash flow.
-Business (or commercial) debt recovery is an effective way to get back what is owed to you, in a sensitive manner that anticipates retaining the client as a customer in the future.
+Business debt recovery is an effective way to get back what is owed to you, in a sensitive manner that anticipates retaining the client as a customer in the future.
 If done properly, debt collection doesn’t have to be scary and intrusive.
 You can still reclaim your money and debt from others without upsetting your clientele.

 Make monitoring a daily task